-In 2005, the industrial sector (mainly production of food and beverages, metal, machinery, equipment, timber, rubber, chemical, non-metallic ores, textiles and furniture) accounted for 10.2 percent of GDP, declining to 7.5 percent in 2009.
+In 2006, the manufacturing sector (mainly production of food and beverages, metal, machinery, equipment, timber, rubber, chemical, non-metallic ores, textiles and furniture) accounted for 9.2 percent of GDP, declining to 7.2 percent in 2010.

 Exchange rate and price stability coupled with the gradual decline in Lebanese Pound interest rates have contributed to a better environment for investment and growth in industry.
 Infrastructure bottlenecks resulting from the conflict are being addressed as improvements in roads, telephones and electricity supply are realized.
 The Government provides various monetary and fiscal incentives for the establishment of industrial facilities in Lebanon, including tax exemptions and low interest financing.
 As export promotion is considered a priority by the Government, other export-financing incentives are under consideration.